littleosbook/littleosbook/interrupts.md

 - Execute `iret` to return to the interrupted code.

-Since the macros declare global labels the addresses of the interrupt handlers can be accessed from C or assembly when creating the IDT.
+Since the macros declare global labels the addresses of the interrupt handlers can be accessed from C or assembly code when creating the IDT.

 ## Loading the IDT
-The IDT is loaded with the `lidt` assembly instruction which takes the address of the first element in the table.
+The IDT is loaded with the `lidt` assembly code instruction which takes the address of the first element in the table.
 It is easiest to wrap this instruction and use it from C: